 IMDb Rating: 8.4

 A movie so excellent the Academy got over its widespread xenophobia to sing its praise!
 Although it functions perfectly well as a completely unhinged mystery — with a number of truly unexpected twists! — Parasite is also a poignant semi-Marxist commentary on the difficulties of escaping poverty and the class resentment increasingly fomenting in the underground.
-Bong Joon-ho had made a series of absurdly amazing movies before mainstream critics realized his genius, but Parasite is his best work yet.
+Bong Joon-ho had made a series of absurdly amazing movies before mainstream critics realized his genius, including some great sci-fi movies, but Parasite is his best work yet.

 Director: Bong Joon Ho